 Please complete the following steps to re-register your student organization at the beginning of each semester:

-- Student Organizations must re-register with Student Engagement within the first two weeks of class at the beginning of each fall semester by completing an annual registration on Ram Space.
+- Student Organizations must re-register with Student Activities within the first two weeks of class at the beginning of each fall semester by completing an annual registration on Ram Space.

-- Each organization will be expected to have their advisor sign a letter of agreement each year indicating the advisors continued agreement to fulfill the expectations of an organization advisor as outlined by the Office of Student Engagement.
+- Each organization will be expected to have their advisor sign a letter of agreement each year indicating the advisors continued agreement to fulfill the expectations of an organization advisor as outlined by the Division of Student Affairs.

-- Organizations must maintain a minimum of three (3) active members.
+- Organizations must maintain a minimum of five (5) active members.
 If an organization’s membership falls below the required (5) members, that organization shall have (1) semester probation period in which to meet the requirement.
-If the organization fails to meet the requirement, Student Engagement may request that representatives from the organization appear before the Assistant Dean of Students for Student Engagement to determine if recognition of this organization is to continue.
+If the organization fails to meet the requirement, Student Activities may request that representatives from the organization appear before the Coordinator for Student Activities to determine if recognition of this organization is to continue.

-- The organization President or Lead Member must meet with the Assistant Dean of Students at least once per academic year.
+- The organization President or Lead Member must meet with the Coordinator for Student Activities at least once per academic year.

 - All organizations as a whole must maintain at least a 2.25 GPA overall.